🦘 Australia

 Frequently Asked Questions

-How long is an AITSL assessment valid for skilled migration applications?+
+How long does an AITSL skills assessment take?+

 Need help with your AITSL skills assessment?